 - As a retail lead, you can experiment with realigning your trade areas based on demographics, past sales, or distance to and from a store.
 You can also see how store performance is similar and dissimilar across your portfolio.
 Related tools are Dissolve Boundaries and Find Similar Locations.

-- As a city GIS analyst, you can use ArcGIS GeoEvent Server to ingest GPS data on all city vehicles, like public works vehicles and snow plows.
-See where vehicles have travelled, areas that have with less coverage, and instances where vehicles exceeded the speed limit.
+- As a city GIS analyst, you can use ArcGIS GeoEvent Server to analyze GPS data on all city vehicles, such as public works vehicles and snow plows.
+See where vehicles have travelled, areas that have less coverage, and instances where vehicles exceeded the speed limit.
 Related tools are Reconstruct Tracks, Aggregate Points, and Detect Incidents.

 GeoAnalytics Server enables distributed analysis on a single machine or across a set of three machines.
-With this distributed computing power, your analysis can be performed more quickly and with larger quantities of data than could previously be computed on a desktop machine.
-Results from your analysis can be stored in ArcGIS Enterprise for use in web maps, apps, and other information products, or you can write back to your own data store.
+With this distributed computing, you can perform analysis more quickly and with larger quantities of data than could previously be computed on a desktop machine.
+You can store analysis results in ArcGIS Enterprise for use in web maps, apps, and other information products, or you can write back to your data store.

 To get started with GeoAnalytics Server, install an ArcGIS Enterprise base deployment and ArcGIS Data Store configured as the spatiotemporal big data store.
-If you will use three machines in your GeoAnalytics Server site, you should also set up a three-machine spatiotemporal big data store.
-For details on how to set up your deployment to enable GeoAnalytics Server, see Set up GeoAnalytics Server and Best practices for GeoAnalytics Server sites.
+If you will use three machines in your GeoAnalytics Server site, set up a three-machine spatiotemporal big data store.
+For details on how to set up a deployment to enable GeoAnalytics Server, see Set up GeoAnalytics Server and Best practices for GeoAnalytics Server sites.